 • The requirement of: sampling, anticoagulant, viability (preservation and transport) to perform the BAT should not be greater than 48 hours.

-• There are non-responding or secretagogue
+• There are non-responding or secretagogue individuals.

 • There is methodology complexity (equipment, reagents [expensive], laboratory staff’s experience and interpretation).

 • There is a need for standardization, precision, coefficient of variation (CV) and reference values (RV) obtained in normal population (without infection), as well as for age groups and preventive culture.

 • The skin provocation test and BAT may not correspond to the diagnosis (some cases of chronic spontaneous urticaria and neurodermatitis).